Advanced Stage Breast Cancer: Staging and Treatment

 - Surgery to test if your lymph nodes have cancer cells.

 Staging is important because it helps guide your treatment options.
 Stages 0, I, and II are early or moderate stages.
+Stages III and IV are advanced stages.

 The staging system is very complex.
 Below is a summary of the staging system.
 Talk to your provider about the stage of your cancer.